google/eng-practices/review/reviewer/standard.md

 When coming to consensus becomes especially difficult, it can help to have a face-to-face meeting or a video conference between the reviewer and the author, instead of just trying to resolve the conflict through code review comments.
-(If you do this, though, make sure to record the results of the discussion in a comment on the CL, for future readers.)
+(If you do this, though, make sure to record the results of the discussion as a comment on the CL, for future readers.)

 If that doesn't resolve the situation, the most common way to resolve it would